While private-sector employees suffered job losses, Hennepin county employees will soon get raises

 Commissioner Chris LaTondresse said his office has received a few calls that the wage raise is a poor use of taxpayer money, particularly at time when people lost jobs during the pandemic.

+State and local governments generally face little accountability in how they spend money, which means few or no incentives to spend it wisely.
 Milton Friedman put it simply, that “if I spend somebody else’s money on somebody else, I’m not concerned about how much it is, and I’m not concerned about what I get.
 And that’s government.”

 Other economic implications

-While this is obviously a misuse of taxpayers’ money, the decision by Hennepin county to raise its minimum wage has other far-reaching implications on the labor market.
+The decision by Hennepin County to raise its minimum wage has other far-reaching implications on the labor market.